Faculty and Staff

 Music Teacher

-Rachel comes to Capstone after teaching for two years in China and then six years in West Fargo.
-She earned her B.A. with a major in vocal music education from Concordia College.
+Rachel has been at Capstone since its founding in 2022, after teaching for two years in China and six years in West Fargo.
+She earned her B.A. with a major in vocal music education from Concordia College and is pursuing a masters in humanities with a classical education concentration from the University of Dallas.
 She is excited to serve at Capstone and to share the beauty of our Savior through the beauty of music.

 Rachel sees teaching as her calling to love her neighbor as herself as she gives students the tools they will need to go out and serve in their communities.
-She sees her students as unique image-bearers of God and places a high value on respect and dignity for each student to maximize learning in her classroom.
-She is excited to teach at Capstone because the music curriculum emphasizes great composers and their masterworks before teaching notation.
-This makes sense to her, for why should students care about music notation if they have not learned how to listen, to appreciate, and to care about the beauty of music itself?
-And why care about any music if it can’t point to the beauty and goodness of God?
+She sees her students as unique image-bearers of God and places a high value on respect and dignity for each student in her classroom.
+She loves teaching at Capstone because the curriculum emphasizes the whole person as students engage mind, body, and spirit with good, true, and beautiful music.

-Rachel’s family attends Lutheran Church of the Cross, where she directs the choir and plays handbells.
-When she is not making music at school or at church, Rachel enjoys performing in community theatre and rereading her favorite books by J.R.R.
+Rachel’s family attends Sts.
+Anne and Joachim Catholic Church.
+Her husband, Mr. Sean Rebischke, is a band and history teacher at Capstone and their oldest son is beginning preschool at Capstone this year.
+When she is not making music at church or at school, Rachel enjoys performing in community theatre and rereading her favorite books by J.R.R.
 Tolkien and C.S.
 Lewis.

 Mr. Sean Rebischke